themehran/ExcelCleanup/README.md

-# Noor Queue Export Convert
+# Export Convert

-A Python utility script to reshape Noor Queue export files into the format expected by the Noor appointment importer, with enhanced date handling for Jalali and Gregorian calendars.
+A Python utility script to reshape Queue export files into the format expected by the appointment importer, with enhanced date handling for Jalali and Gregorian calendars.

 ## Features